-Internet Protocol version 6 (IPv6) is the new suite of network protocols which is superseding the current version of TCP/IP which is now commonly referred to as IPv4.
+Internet Protocol version 6 (IPv6) is the new suite of network protocols superseding the current version of TCP/IP, which is now commonly referred to as IPv4.
 IPv4 is very well established, and just about every network device uses it, and every IT person understands it.
 IPv6 has existed since the early 2000s and has 128 bits in each address compared to 32 bits in IPv4.

 All IPv4 addresses have been allocated to Internet Service Providers (ISP) who still have limited addresses for new circuits.
-ISP’s have to manage their range very carefully and are often unable to service requests for larger blocks of addresses.
-IPv4 addresses would have entirely run out years ago except for careful management by ISP’s and usage of NAT.
+ISPs have to manage their range very carefully and can often not service requests for larger blocks of addresses.
+IPv4 addresses would have entirely run out years ago except for careful management by ISPs and usage of NAT.

-Business owners are mostly unaware of the reasons why they should be considering becoming IPV6 ready or for that matter what that means.
+Business owners are mostly unaware of why they should consider becoming IPV6-ready or, for that matter, what that means.
 Often it is not causing them any apparent problems, and no one is telling them they need to upgrade.
 In most cases, not even their IT people are telling them to upgrade.
 Also, if they wanted to upgrade their Internet connection does not support IPv6.

 Why is uptake so slow?

 IPv4 is so well established that most IT people have not gained any experience or had any reason to learn about it.
 When IP addresses were initially allocated, the USA and Europe got the bulk of available IPv4 addresses.
-This forced other parts of the world into adopting IPv6 years ago and are therefore way ahead of the USA and Europe.
+This forced other parts of the world into adopting IPv6 years ago, and they are, therefore, way ahead of the USA and Europe.

 Training on IPv6, in my opinion, is more complicated.
-Many of the books on the subject are very theoretical and implementing this technology in the real world is difficult for people with years of IPv4 experience.
-Some of what has been learned is now out of date because the standards have evolved.
+Many books on the subject are very theoretical, and implementing this technology in the real world is difficult for people with years of IPv4 experience.
+Some of what has been learned is outdated because the standards have evolved.

 Many of the books are very poor, lacking real substance.
-I had always suspected some of the authors did not understand IPv6 when they wrote the early books.
+I had always suspected some authors did not understand IPv6 when they wrote their early books.

 Most ISPs don’t support IPv6 on broadband connections.
-Some have had pilots but have not implemented the technology to their clients.
-There are some very specialist ISP, s which do offer IPV6.
+Some have had pilots but have not implemented the technology for their clients.
+There are some very specialist ISP s which do offer IPV6.